-The Don Tony Show / WWE RAW Post Show 12/22/25
+Sit-Down with Don Tony 12/28/25

 - WWE RAW Recap and Review 12/22/25 (Grand Rapids, MI): Austin Theory has a vision… CM Punk & Rey Mysterio vs Austin Theory & Bronson Reed… More Nuclear heat for Gunther and future match teases with AJ Styles & CM Punk… Lyra slaps Bayley and Women of Judgement Day are angry with each other… Asuka def Rhea Ripley… Je’von Evans joining RAW?… Moody Maxxine makes Becky Lynch tap… Stephanie wants Nikki Bella & Raquel Rodriguez… Usos getting Tag Team Title Match and much more

-- Netflix releases pretaped 12/22/25 RAW hours before normal schedule and commercial free.
-Will they use the same format for pretaped 12/29/25 RAW?
+- Netflix releases pretaped 12/22/25 RAW hours before normal schedule and commercial free for everyone

 - Exclusive: DT reveals the entire WWE TV Schedule for January 2026 including three weeks of oversees events including several afternoon live RAW and SmackDown shows